 The life-cycle of products and companies is shorter than 30 years ago.
 My best advice is: change with the changes.
 Why not adapt?
 Because if you adapt it means you do not change, it means you are the same and adapt to something different!

 Change the market, change the industry, change the role.
 Learn and understand as much as possible from different markets and industries and you'll keep your mind agile and open.

 Changes often offer opportunities.
 Embrace them and find your way!

 And to finish I’ll share with you a personal experience.

 Last Christmas I wanted to eat something from Tuscany since the pandemic prevented me to go back to my family.

 As the first step, I went looking for some famous brands… “online shop error 404”

 Then I Googled “food specialities Siena online shop” (in Italian but let’s use English for the purpose of the article).
 The SERP was about 534,000 results, but it’s fine since I used a very specific area.
 However, the websites didn’t satisfy me because:

 - Products and brands I never heard about

 I was disappointed but for sure I didn’t give up.
-After browsing 5 google pages, I changed query, I changed approach and I searched for “online store Siena typical products”.
-The word I used is typical referred to neighborhood shops.
+After browsing 5 google pages, I changed the query, I changed the approach and I searched for “online store Siena typical products”.
+The word I used is typical referred to neighbourhood shops.